 A successful film, especially a successful low-budget film, is always more than the film itself; we are forced to interpret such films not as self-enclosed artworks, but as cultural events.
-Unanticipated popularity reminds the remaining connaisseurs of well-wrought urns that all cultural activity, public or private, takes place as an event on the scene of representation.
-We should not need a specialized “esthetic of reception” to sensitivize us to the interactive nature of art of all kinds.
+Unanticipated popularity reminds the remaining connoisseurs of well-wrought urns that all cultural activity, public or private, takes place as an event on the scene of representation.
+We should not need a specialized “esthetic of reception” to sensitize us to the interactive nature of art of all kinds.

 The Full Monty, a low-budget British “ethnic” film, was the sleeper of the 1997 season.
 Its success suggests some new revelation, as is almost too obvious in a film whose title refers to the most elemental kind of revelation.
 But nothing is in fact revealed.
 As a curious coincidence, I saw the film just after reading Jean Baudrillard‘s book On Seduction, where he rejects the critique of our culture’s phallocentrism by affirming that what the French call “the feminine”–not to be confused with the female–is and always has enjoyed sexual dominance.
 According to the inevitable genital metaphor, feminine sexuality is constant and confidently assumed, whereas its masculine counterpart affirms itself in an unstable striving that cannot be maintained.
 (Of course, the metaphor can be made to imply just the opposite, as has traditionally been the case; the explanation of human relations through the interactions of our sex organs can only be carried out a posteriori.)